gxsshallot/react-native-general-storage/README.md

 ```
 ## note

-  `import {storage} from 'react-native'` will deprecated in RN Higher version. it move to [react-native-community/async-storage](https://github.com/react-native-community/async-storage)
+  `import {AsyncStorage} from 'react-native'` will deprecated in RN Higher version. it move to [react-native-community/async-storage](https://github.com/react-native-community/async-storage)

    install dependencies see `react-native-community/async-storage` detail